ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: ReViP

 \subsection{Task-Stage Enhancer}

-Building upon the Task-Stage Observer, we introduce a Task-Stage Enhancer (TSE) to strengthen task-relevant visual features and to rebalance the relative influence of vision and proprioception during action generation.
+Building upon the TSO, we introduce TSE to strengthen task-relevant visual features and to rebalance the relative influence of vision and proprioception during action generation.

-The TSE first translates the extracted task-stage cues $z_t$ into adaptively controlled signals via task-stage feature-wise linear modulation (TS-FiLM).
+The TSE first translates the extracted task-relevant cues $z_t$ into adaptively controlled signals via TS-FiLM.
 This mechanism ensures that decision-making is driven by current task-centric visual cues rather than an inertial reliance on internal state, which directly targets the false-to-true completion shift.
 Specifically, given $z_t$, the TSE produces feature-wise modulation parameters through a compact bottleneck mapping $h(\cdot)$, which can be expressed as:

 where $\gamma_t$, $\beta_t$$\in\mathbb{R}^{D}$, and $D$ is the token hidden size of the VLM backbone in VLA models.
 In the ReViP framework, let \(P_t\in\mathbb{R}^{B\times S\times D}\) represent the concatenated vision and language prefix tokens, accompanied by a binary validity mask \(M_t\in\{0,1\}^{B\times S}\).
 We then apply token-wise TS-FiLM to the vision-language prefix before action generation.
 Therefore, TSE generates modulated prefix tokens $\tilde P_t$ before action prediction: